vcavalca/42SP-Fract-ol/README.md

 # 42SP-Fract-ol
+My firt project in C with the miniLibX library, a 42São Paulo project.
+August/2021 - September/2021

-This project is meant to create graphically beautiful fractals.
+Description: This project’s goal is to create a small fractal exploration program.

+Actual Status: In progress
+Result: -

+Need any help: vcavalca@student.42sp.org.br